 Waiting on the Social Security Administration to decide your social security disability claim can be frustrating.
 Your case may take months or in some cases, years, to make its way through the system.
 Your claim normally does not move forward at all until an “adjudicator” is assigned to your case.
-Even when this adjudicator is assigned, your case may be delayed.
 This waiting can be difficult, especially considering the fact that you are out of work and disabled.

-If you have already applied for social security disability and are waiting on a decision from the Social Security Administration, please fill out the above form for a free evaluation and to determine if we may be able to assist you.
+If you have already applied for social security disability and are waiting on a decision from the Social Security Administration, call me at (404) 250-7000 or fill out the above form for a free evaluation.

 What We Do for Our Clients: